SimiLie

 Please refer to the reference document Discrete Differential Forms for Computational Modeling for a way more detailled description of the theory presented in this section.

-A whole zoo of differential operators has been developed over the centuries : gradient, rotational, divergency, 4-gradient, 4-divergency, directional derivative, material derivative, covariant derivative, Lie derivative, etc. During the 20th century, mathematicians proposed a refactoring of it known as Exterior calculus, which revealed highly suitable for discretization (now known as Discrete exterior calculus).
+A whole zoo of differential operators has been developed over the centuries : gradient, rotational, divergency, 4-gradient, 4-divergency, directional derivative, material derivative, covariant derivative, Lie derivative, etc. During the 20th century, mathematicians proposed a refactoring of it known as Exterior calculus, which proved highly suitable for discretization (now known as Discrete exterior calculus).
 Only two fundamental operators are defined and can be used to build any possible differential operator on any-dimension manifold:

 • The exterior derivative \(d\).